Parallels/packer-examples/README.md

 * [Parallels Virtualization SDK](https://www.parallels.com/products/desktop/download/)
 * [Vagrant](https://www.vagrantup.com/) (optional)

-### Parallels Virtualization SDK
+### Parallels Virtualization SDK (Parallels Desktop 18 or bellow)

-To utilize the Packer scripts, Parallels Virtualization SDK must be installed.
+To utilize the Packer scripts on Parallels 18 or bellow, Parallels Virtualization SDK must be installed.
 The SDK can be downloaded from the [Parallels website](https://www.parallels.com/products/desktop/download/).
 To implement it with Packer, append the SDK path to the `PYTHONPATH` environment variable.
 This is achieved by adding the following line to your `.zhrc` file:

 ```bash
 export PYTHONPATH=$PYTHONPATH:/Library/Frameworks/ParallelsVirtualizationSDK.framework/Versions/Current/Libraries/Python/3.7